data-apis/array-api/spec/API_specification/array_object.md

 -   **x1**: _&lt;array&gt;_

     -   array instance.
+Must have an integer data type.
+Each element must be greater than or equal to `0`.

 -   **x2**: _&lt;array&gt;_

     -   other array.
 Must be compatible with `x1` (see :ref:`broadcasting`).
+Must have an integer data type.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have the same data type as `x2`.

 .. note::